 You can unsubscribe from all emails as you delete them.
-Yes, it may seem tedious but know that you'll live stress-free later on if you do it just this one time.
-Unsubscribe from any marketing emails, newsletters, etc., that used to be exciting to read but no longer excite you or give you value.
+Yes, it may seem tedious but know that you'll live stress-free later on if you do it this time.
+Unsubscribe from marketing emails, newsletters, etc. that used to be exciting to read but no longer excite you or give you value.

 If you have too many emails to unsubscribe from, you can use an application like Unroll.me, which will combine all the email lists you are a part of into a single list from which you can unsubscribe quickly.